mongodb/mongo-kafka/demos/field-decryption-and-csfle/IMPLEMENTATION-SUMMARY.md

 **Purpose**: Allow custom decryption of fields as data flows through the Sink Connector.

-**Use Case**: When migrating from Oracle/Hibernate systems that use proprietary encryption, customers need to decrypt data before storing it in MongoDB.
+**Use Case**: When migrating from legacy systems that use proprietary encryption, customers need to decrypt data before storing it in MongoDB.

 **Implementation**: